Jon Stryker: LGBT causes

-He received the 2015 Visionary Award from the Gay Lesbian & Straight Education Network.

 In 2015, Stryker spearheaded, together with Jurek Wajdowicz, the ongoing international series of LGBT-themed photography books published by The New Press.

 In October 2019, Styker donated $2 million to Spelman College for the first ever queer studies chair at an HBCU (Historically black colleges and universities).

 Great ape conservation

 Stryker is one of the leading funders of great ape conservation efforts around the world.
 Through the Arcus Foundation, Stryker gave more than $10 million in 2013 to support great ape conservation efforts.

 Stryker is a founding board member of the Ol Pejeta Wildlife Conservancy, a 90,000-acre not-for-profit wildlife conservancy in central Kenya's Laikipia County.
 The land, formerly a game reserve and ranching area, was purchased in 2003 by U.K-based conservation organization Fauna and Flora International through a major donation by Stryker's Arcus Foundation.

-He is also the co-founder and Board Chair of Save the Chimps, the world's largest chimpanzee sanctuary located in Fort Pierce, Florida.
+He is also the co-founder and board chair of Save the Chimps, the world's largest chimpanzee sanctuary located in Fort Pierce, Florida.
 Stryker funded the purchase of a 190-acre abandoned grapefruit grove in 1997 and oversaw its transformation into a modern sanctuary, which today provides lifetime care for more than 250 chimpanzees rescued from biomedical research laboratories.